 The Dubai Food Festival is normally held in February and another fantastic insight into the city’s food scene.
 The festival is all about al fresco food, with food trucks offering sumptuous beach food.
 Not only that, but visitors can enjoy cooking workshops or fitness classes.
 All taking place on the wonderful Jumeirah Beach.

 As you can see, the Dubai food scene is thriving with a diverse mix of restaurants and experiences.
-Perfect for the international foodie, with something for everyone.
-Book your food and drink experiences in Dubai with Tabl.com.
+Perfect for the international foodie, there’s a Dubai food experience for everyone.

 Book your Dubai food experiences with tabl.com.